Legoless/Haystack/Wiki/Categories.md

 Categories
 =======

 This document describes functions in categories in detail.
-Categories are in on particular order.
+Categories are not in any particular order.
 To be updated.

 ## UIKit